prebid/prebid.github.io/adops/send-all-vs-top-price.md

 -  7 key value pairs (KVPs) per bidder
 -  25 characters per KVP

-You now have a query string that is 2,625 characters long.
+You now have an ad request query string that is 2,625 characters long.
 There are many options for limiting the amount of data that’s sent on the query string.
 See [Configure Targeting Controls](/dev-docs/publisher-api-reference/setConfig.html#setConfig-targetingControls) for engineering options on reducing the amount of data being sent to the ad server.